Air NZ boss: We want to run the airline like a Swiss watch

 performance and building a rewarding place to work, with an uncompromising focus on keeping staff and our customers safe," he told the company's annual shareholder meeting today.

-The airline has been working on revamping its loyalty scheme to better reward high-value customers and while Foran didn't reveal details, he said it was "making headway" on the revamp.
+The airline has been working on revamping its loyalty scheme to better reward high-value customers and while Foran didn't reveal details, he said it was "making headway" on the project.

 He said loyalty was a source of untapped potential for new revenue.